release-engineering/redhat-repository-validator/README.md

 ##### Filtering (bom) dependency not found exceptions
 `DependencyNotFoundException`s and `BomDependencyNotFoundException`s can be filterd out based on the information about the missing artifact and the validated artifact (e.g. the pom file that references the missing artifact).
-The artifact regular expressions have format `groupId:artifactId:version:extension` and use the standard Java regular expression syntax.
+The artifact regular expressions have format `groupId:artifactId:extension:[classifier]:version` and use the standard Java regular expression syntax.
 Following example shows filtering of the `DependencyNotFoundExcepiton` for the specified missing artifact referenced from the artifact matching the validated-artifact regex.